ManonLef/calculator/planning phase/Notes and progress pseudocode.md

 ### 2208292153
 - added styling today.
 - [x] look into max safe integer.
 Above that it seems the number doesn't round anymore, could also be error in rounding funtion. perhaps add error.
+- The above wasn't related to max safe integer. some of my conditionals probably were because they compared against a number above the `MAX_SAFE_INTEGER` and above that JS can;t reliably compare values anymore I what I seemed to gather from reading up on it.

+### 2208311530
+- Most time went into the rounding function these past days.
+I think that was the biggest hurdle in this calculator.
+Especially since all the calculators I see published seem to have the same issues, especially when it comes to rounding.
+Yesterday I stumbled upon `.toPrecision` which was a great way to simplify my code where I turned the number into an array, split at the decimal, then  rounded and added it back together.
+I am still very curious to see if there's a way or a method I could use to make this all simpler.
+However, I have spent so long on that part and used so many conditionals to make all of the rounding work, if I come across anything in the future that solves that heap of code, I'll remember this project and come back to it.
+- Today my calculator also suddenly showed NAN during `selfDestruct`.
+I made up awesome theories about how `prettier` made my code faster and now `selfDestruct()` and `num1 = operate()` started running out of sync etc. Avoided a rabbit hole by looking at my previous commits where I removed a conditional for `num1 === undefined` because I probably forgot why it was there when refactoring.
+Lesson learned and I added a comment to be sure.
+- I'm about ready to ship it.
+I'll play with some different fonts for the styling and add some info to it, and that should be it.
+- [ ] Add footer
+- [ ] Add calculator header
+- [ ] Look into making it display on mobile a bit better (unneeded, responsiveness not yet covered)
+- [ ] Add README
+- [ ] Consider darkening the screen when power is off.